pmat101/notes/iOS/swift.md

+> to get more details on a keyword, select it + press command + click on it --> it will open the docs

 ## Hello World
 - open XCode Playground to practice Swift language
 - to output anything to the console use **print()** statement